SarangT123/augmented/README.md

-# augmented
+# augmented 🧚
-Ar python is a cross platform module used to do augmented reality using python
+augmented is a cross platform module used to do augmented reality using python

-# Requirements
+# Requirements 🟥
 ----
 - opencv-contrib-python
 - Numpy
 * requirements may vary on diffrent operating systems

-## instalation
+## instalation ⬇️
 `pip install augmented`

-Thats it
+Thats it 🌟

-# How to use
+# How to use ❓
-## Overlaying images
+## Overlaying images 🖼️
-## initializing
+## initializing 🏁
 -----------
 ```py
 import augmented